Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Conclusion

 \section{Conclusion}

-The analysis of the DP bootstrap provides a new perspective on resampling in DP by considering the output distribution as a mixture distribution which gives a tractable lower bound for the DP bootstrap in $f$-DP.
-Furthermore, the composition result for the bootstrap Gaussian mechanism gives a simple asymptotic privacy guarantee and highlights the minimal cost of the DP bootstrap.
-We use deconvolution to recover the non-private sampling distribution, compute CIs, and perform statistical inference.
-Our simulations and experiments show that the confidence intervals generated by the deconvolved distributional estimate achieve the nominal coverage.
+Our analysis of the DP bootstrap provides a new perspective on resampling in DP by considering the output distribution as a mixture distribution which gives a tractable lower bound for the DP bootstrap in $f$-DP.
+Furthermore, our composition result for the DP bootstrap using the Gaussian mechanism gives a simple asymptotic privacy guarantee {confirmed by our numerical evaluation results of the exact cumulative privacy cost,} and it highlights the minimal cost of the DP bootstrap. {For DP statistical inference, we show that the sample mean of the DP bootstrap estimates is a consistent point estimator, and we propose an asymptotic method and a deconvolution method to build CIs.
+We prove an asymptotic coverage guarantee of the asymptotic CIs, and show that their average width enjoys the optimal convergence rates.
+To improve the finite sample performance, we use deconvolution to construct CIs, and to the best of our knowledge, we are the first to use deconvolution\footnote{\citet{farokhi2020deconvoluting} applied deconvolution to estimate the distribution of the sensitive data under local DP guarantees, which is different from the DP guarantee discussed in this paper.} to recover the non-private sampling distribution from DP estimates and conduct statistical inference.} Our simulations and experiments show that the CIs generated by the deconvolved distribution achieve the nominal coverage, and our results are not only comparable to existing methods like NoisyVar and DP-CI-ERM but also applicable to the inference problems such as quantile regression where existing methods cannot be used.

-One direction of future work is on the privacy analysis of the DP bootstrap: The lower bound could be tightened by considering all $\alpha_i$ jointly rather than individually.
-Furthermore, our composition result is asymptotic, and it remains to develop a computable finite-sample composition result.
+One direction of future work is on improving the privacy analysis: The lower bound in Theorem \ref{thm:fdp_single_boot} could be tightened by considering all $\alpha_i$ jointly rather than individually.